fsharpworks/fsharpworks.github.io/articles/six-years-of-teaching-fsharp.md

 building user interfaces, which may be equally useful on the desktop.

 Second, I want to finish the transition to _functional-first_ perspective on the F# language basics.
-I think we now have a very good intuitive idea of what the right choices are, but I would like to distill this into a more concise guideline.
+I believe I now have a very good intuitive idea of what the right choices are, but I would like to distill this into a more concise guideline.
 In traditional functional programming, you simply avoid all mutation and the rest (including recursion and even monads) follows.
 Is there a similar simple principle for functional-first programming?
 I'm hoping to find out!